 - Rinse it off after your excursion, especially after saltwater use.

-Probably one of the biggest advantages of using the sevylor quikpak k1 kayak is the quick setup time!
-It probably has one of if not the quickest setup time for inflatable kayaks because it is a sit on top style kayak which means less surface area needs to be used when inflating the kayak.
+One of the biggest advantages of using the sevylor quikpak k1 kayak is the quick easy to inflate setup time.
+It has one of the quickest setup times for inflatable kayaks because it is a sit on top style kayak.
+This means less surface area needs to be used when inflating the kayak.
 If you compare it to a similar model such as the Intex K2 or the Intex Explorer those have a longer setup time because of the pure volume of air needed to inflate them.
-These are also decent solo kayaks thats you can relax on for a casual paddle in calm water conditions.
+These are also decent solo kayaks that you can relax on for a casual paddle in calm water conditions.

-Probably the biggest disadvantage of the Sevylor Quikpak K1 is it’s on-water performance and the storage space that it possesses.
-If you are looking for an inflatable kayak that has some on-water performance capabilities, it’s probably best to look elsewhere.
+The biggest disadvantage of the Sevylor Quikpak K1 is it’s on-water performance and the storage space that it possesses.
+If you are looking for an inflatable kayak that has some on-water performance capabilities.
+It’s best to look elsewhere.
 We will provide some information about the alternatives below.
-Don’t get me wrong, if you are looking to have a causal day with your friends floating around then this craft would be good enough choice.
+Don’t get me wrong, if you are looking to have a casual day with your friends floating around then this craft would be a good enough choice.
 However, if you are looking for something that has a bit of paddling performance the K1 isn’t for you.
 There are a few reasons for this.

 - It does not have a proper skeg(two smaller ones)

 - It is lightweight meaning it can be bullied by heavier winds